icefapper/offdroid/README.md

 #Setup and Usage
 ##Offdroid dependencies
+** Offdroid works best on unix-like operatin systems; if you are using a non-unix-like operating system, you should install cygwin first. **

 Offdroid makes extensive use of node.js; you must install it before being able to use offdroid.
 Offdroid also uses `node-expat` node package; assuming you have npm, you could install node-expat like so (if you haven't already):
 ```sh